theprogrammergary/theprogrammergary/README.md

 - 📚 I am a semi-self-taught freelance programmer (I took some elective classes in college)
 - 🎓 I have a Bachelors Degree in Business Administration
 - 📈 I enjoy programming for financial markets
 - ⚾️ I played baseball in college
+- 💡 Light mode is goated if you code during the day
 - 🧠 I have experience with these technologies below

 <p align="center">